 A growing e-commerce brand will ensure that they provide multi-channel customer service and support to cover all possible communication channels.
 This multi-channel approach could mean the brand requires managed customer service solutions for:

 - Social Media Platforms

-This is not an complete list as some brands (especially those targetted at the mature audience) may also have additional requirements such as postal orders.
+This is not a complete list as some brands (especially those targeted at the mature audience) may also have additional requirements such as postal orders.

 Your shoppers can interact with your brand on multiple devices and channels, at any time of the day, with the right outsourced contact centre support your business can seamlessly connect with those customers, at every step of their journey.

 Benefits of outsourcing Contact Centre Support for e-Commerce Brands: